johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 ---
 But to go faster you have to think **bigger**.

-Now that 64-bit CPUs and OSes are common, we can start unleashing the full power of the 64-bit CPU registers on the problem.
+Now that 64-bit CPUs and OSes are common, we can unleash the full power of 64-bit CPU registers on the problem.

 ## Concept #1
 In the ASCII character set, number characters ('0'-'9') are in the range 0x30 - 0x39 (48-57).

-If we bitwise-AND each ASCII number character with 0x0F, we convert the ASCII number character to its corresponding decimal number for that number character.
+If we bitwise-AND each number ASCII character with 0x0F, we convert the number ASCII character to its corresponding decimal number for that number character.

 '0' - '9' == 0x30 - 0x39, (0x30 - 0x39) & 0x0F => 0x0 - 0x9